stelkoui/e-shop-group-project/README.md

  * Create react app with Vue.js tempalte

 ### How it works
-Run app with mvn clean install,mvn package,???...The server listens to <http://localhost:8080/api>
+Run app with mvn clean install,mvn package,???...The server listens to <http://localhost:8080/api>.
-Frontend listen to <http://localhost:9000> , in the springbootclient-folder execute : npm install and then npm run dev
+Frontend listen to <http://localhost:9000> , in the springbootclient-folder execute : npm install and then npm run dev.
+For storing data is used a MySql database and with liquibase tool are generated tables (automatically).

+### other features
+Security configuration for the server.....help!